 There is a linked blog with materials, and guidance aimed at Falkirk practitioners.
 Other people may find it useful too.
 In particular the Materials and Guidance section contains useful information for teachers.

-In the context of school closures due to Coronavirus, and the process for returning to school, the Falkirk Educational Psychology Service, in keeping with government advice, will not be undertaking home visits.
-We are redesigning our service to ensure we minimise any risk of transmission of the virus.
-This means that in the main we will be meeting school and ELC staff, partners and parents through web-based platforms and phone calls.
-For information the main video-conference platforms will be Microsoft Teams and Citrix Webex.
+In the context of Coronavirus, and the process for returning to school, the Falkirk Educational Psychology Service, will continue to work in keeping with Scottish Government advice.
+This means that we will continue to minimise any risk of transmission of the virus.
+In the main we will be meeting school and ELC staff, partners and parents through video conferencing and phone calls.
+For information the main video-conference platform will be Microsoft Teams.
+We can attend meetings in schools and perform assessments where these are either essential and increasingly those that are important.
+We have a two stage risk assessment process to minimise transmission where assessment of children is being considered.

 We have published guidance on the practitioners site to support wellbeing.